evolutiatechion/evolutiatechion/README.md

 ![Image](https://github.com/user-attachments/assets/ded3a692-c1b0-4f1c-9746-652b7c39d3be)

 ## Many problems???
-Change your location and your name, and live a life with purpose in Adonai Tzevaot.
+Changed your location and your named, and live a life with purposed in Adonai Tzevaot.

 ---